libp2p/go-libp2p-resource-manager/README.md

 where resource usage can be accounted for connections and streams that are not fully established.

+### The Allowlist System Scope

+Same as the normal system scope above, but is used if the normal system scope is already at its limits and the resource is from an allowlisted peer.
+See [Allowlisting multiaddrs to mitigate eclipse attacks](#allowlisting-multiaddrs-to-mitigate-eclipse-attacks) see for more information.

-### The Allowlist System and Transient Scope
+### The Allowlist Transient Scope

-The allowlist system and transient scopes are the same as the above scopes, except they kick in if the normal scopes are already at their limits and the resource is from an allowlisted peer.
+Same as the normal transient scope above, but is used if the normal transient scope is already at its limits and the resource is from an allowlisted peer.
 See [Allowlisting multiaddrs to mitigate eclipse attacks](#allowlisting-multiaddrs-to-mitigate-eclipse-attacks) see for more information.

 ### Service Scopes